-We started this review over eight years ago and since then have evaluated over 50 different tent and tarp options.
+We started this review over eight years ago and since then have evaluated 50+ different tent and tarp options.
 We've set them up on granite ledges in the Sierra Nevada and put the tents and ourselves through the wringer while taking on the buggy backwoods of Virginia.
 Fast and light bicycle trips, long alpine routes and traverses, trips along the Continental Divide Trail, and overnight running missions on the Colorado trail are different ways we've tested each shelter.
 With international and snowy action in the Nepalese and Alaskan mountains, we are happy to say we've got a good handle on what makes a bomber ultralight shelter.
-Each is rated according to five metrics listed below.
+Each is rated according to five key metrics.

 Once again, assessing for Livability was mostly a function of using these tents while on backcountry adventures.
 Sleeping in these shelters with two people revealed which ones were long enough, wide enough, tall enough, and had features that contributed to our comfort level or drastically impaired it.
 Since we were testing these shelters during the buggiest time of the year — spring and early summer — we also usually purchased and tested the modular bug netting components for those that didn't have it included.